 While only a few years ago a professional decorator might have been out of the question, today the interior design industry is experiencing a radical … well, redesign.
-Yes, of course you can still go big and invest tens of thousands of dollars in your dream home.
+Yes, of course, you can still go big and invest tens of thousands of dollars in your dream home.
 But that’s out of the budget for most.

 There are many practical and affordable options that can make even your first studio apartment feel more like home.
 Here’s how:

-Start By Setting Clear Guidelines
+Set Clear Guidelines